Changes to recruitment statuses on the ANZCTR

 BMJ Editorial: All trials must be registered and the results published.

 Biggest cancer killers lack adequate research

-registries: insights from Australian Cancer Trials Online, a website for consumers.
+to clinical trial registries: insights from Australian Cancer Trials Online, a website

-of cancer clinical trials in Australia: using trial registries to guide future research.
+Landscape of cancer clinical trials in Australia: using trial registries to guide

 Quality of Registration of Clinical Trials

 Trials registration now part of the revised CONSORT statement

 ANZCTR has met the requirements of the ICMJE's trials registration policy and is

 Issues in the Registration of Clinical Trials [JAMA 297(19); 2112-2120, 2007] More...

 US legislation developments: In March 2007, US Congress Representatives Henry A.